gafirst/match-uploader/server/README.md

 ## Additional Notes

-- If `npm run dev` gives you issues with bcrypt on MacOS you may need to run: `npm rebuild bcrypt --build-from-source`.
+- If `npm run dev` gives you issues with bcrypt on MacOS, you may need to run: `npm rebuild bcrypt --build-from-source`.

+### Google/YouTube OAuth2

+- Ensure the `HOST` environment is correctly set to, well, the host when accessing endpoints/resources hosted by the server.
+This is probably the domain name + port (e.g., `localhost:3000`, `example.com`).
+If you access the frontend when it is hosted by the server (i.e., not running the frontend locally using Vite!), then you can confirm this value by typing `window.location.host` in your browser's console.